Vegan Tamales Recipe (Tamales Rojos)

 1. In a tamalera pot pour in enough water to the indicated line then place the steaming rack in place.
 (If you don’t have a tamalera you can use a large pot and steamer basket, or a pressure cooker or Instant Pot to steam tamales.
 Click here to learn how.)

-2. Place tamales in the tamalera, open end up, cover it with aluminum foil and make a small hole in the center.
+2. Place tamales in the tamalera, open end up, cover it with aluminum foil and make a small hole in the center of the foil.
 Place the lid on the steaming pot and steam 60 to 90 minutes or until cooked through.

 Vegan Tamales Rojos with Salsa Verde